Healthy Homes Assessment Hongoeka

 Hongoeka Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage to eliminate rainwater, storm water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water is able to go, and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Properties that are rented must have efficient drainage to remove the stormwater and surface waters and ground water, including the proper outfall or runoff.
+Making sure the water has a place to go, and also that it can’t linger underneath the structures is an crucial aspect of maintaining your property’s dry.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture from the ground from getting into the property.
-It also helps prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from getting into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection